 As learning standards are revised on a state and local level, it becomes necessary to review the current resources available.
 Classes or grade levels may “pilot” a new program to see if it improves student learning.
 Recently, my district adopted new ELA materials.
-After a review was performed by the Curriculum Director and received approval from the administration, the School Leadership Team (made up of teachers from each grade level) were given the responsibility to help with the implementation of this program.
-Each grade level decided how to use the materials and then reported back to the team at the next monthly meeting.
+After a review was performed by the Curriculum Director and received approval from the administration, the School Leadership Team (made up of teachers from each grade level) was given the responsibility to help with the implementation of this program.
+Each grade level decided how to use the materials and then reported to the team at the next monthly meeting.
 This process helped demonstrate the fidelity of this program.
 It will be interesting to see the results from the implementation in our end-of-year testing.

 Listening, customizing, implementing, and troubleshooting.
-Those are the key differentiators that set Agile apart from its competitors.
-Interested in learning more?
+Are those critical differentiators set Agile apart from its competitors—interested in learning more?
 Contact us directly today.